 - Bring your faith to the table and act our your care for our farming neighbors.

-- Thoughts on mindful eating from Hunger Advocacy Fellow, Nicole Newell, from March 2020 Connections Call (starting at minute 16)
+- Thoughts on mindful eating from Hunger Advocacy Fellow, Nicole Newell, from March ’20 Connections Call (starting at minute 16) and also from Pastor Nelson Rabell-Gonzalez during this Sept ’20 call re: intersections of climate, farming & immigration (~ minute 21).

 - How can soil health slow climate change?